bigfishfastswimer/anzx-test-b/README.md

 ![respoonse](/images/response.png)
 ## Risks considerations

  - GitHub Action workflow running on public runners. we don't control infra of Action Runners where it is sharing public with other workflow. we have no visitbility of OS and Infrastructure config.

     Recommandation: In enterpise environment, we should host our own runners in private subnets with one of Cloud service provider.
 Making sure the storage is encrypted.
 Also, restrict what this runners can do by assigning limited IAM permission to VM/Instances/Pods

 - The service expose unsecured endpoint with http in public network.
 The traffic is unencrypted and open to the world.

     Recommendation: if this intends to internal use, we should create ingress/elb in private subnet with TLS cert installed.
 Also, we should setup API gateways in front of loadbalancer wich allows better control on auth, traffic control ,quotas and throttling.
 In addition. it should configure to use API key or OIDC for authentication.

+- The container run as priviledge user.

+    Recommendation: create a unpriviledge user for running the app

 ## License